 A Publication from the Department of Agricultural Leadership, Education and Communication Strategic Discussions for Nebraska Communicating Science for All AudiencesRead the Current Issue

 Strategic Discussions for Nebraska is a publication of the University of Nebraska-Lincoln Institute of Agriculture and Natural Resources (IANR).
-This year’s topic represents work in one of the six IANR communities: Healthy Systems for Agricultural Production and Natural Resources.
+This year’s topic represents work in of the six IANR communities: Drivers of Economic Vitality for Nebraska.

 IANR scientific innovation in the land-grant mission areas of teaching, research and Extension places Nebraska on the leading edge of food production, environmental stewardship, human nutrition, business development and youth engagement.